 A Built-In Check on Runaway Costs

 Court proceedings can get expensive.
 Guardianship and conservatorship cases are no exception.
 A.R.S.
 14-1104 puts a clear duty on every professional involved: manage costs prudently and preserve the assets for the person who actually needs them.
+This applies whether the court is appointing a guardian or reviewing an annual account of spending.

 The fiduciary must prudently manage costs, preserve the assets of the ward or protected person for the benefit of the ward or protected person and protect against incurring any costs that exceed probable benefits to the ward, protected person, decedent's estate or trust, except as otherwise directed by a governing instrument or court order.